-I would like to emphasize that the main focus of this article is neither the TRUSTWORTHY database option nor the database owner property itself, but the combination of these two options.
-I have mostly concentrated on MSDB due to the fact that the TRUSTWORTHY setting is set to ON for the MSDB database by default.
+I would like to emphasize that the main focus of this section is neither the TRUSTWORTHY database option nor the database owner property itself, but the combination of these two options.
+I have mostly concentrated on MSDB because the TRUSTWORTHY setting is set to ON for the MSDB database by default.

 That’s all for now.
 We went through and checked the practical scenarios that relate to SQL Server security.
 We also reviewed such important database options, as the owner of the database and the TRUSTWORTHY database setting.